thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warning: (ae-internal-missing-underscore) The name "convertToTWError" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function convertToTWError(error: any, network: Network, signerAddress: string, contractAddress: string): Promise<TransactionError>;
+export function convertToTWError(error: any, network: providers.Network, signerAddress: string, contractAddress: string): Promise<TransactionError>;

 // Warning: (ae-internal-missing-underscore) The name "createSnapshot" should be prefixed with an underscore because the declaration is marked as @internal
 //